Strawberry-Foundations/strawberry-chat/README.md

 With v2 of the standard, we implemented JSON to provide more options for how the client can represent a message.
 We are currently developing v3, which goes in both directions - server & client send JSON.

 ## Security
 Security is an important part when it comes to internet programs.
-As of January 30, 2024, there is still NO password hashing for the Rust rewrite.
 In the following table you can see our security features and the corresponding versions:

 | Version | Password Hashing | TLS | Automoderation | IP Blocking | Ratelimit | Login Verification | Msg Verification |